Amazon And The Art Of (The Grocery) War

 Amazon, with Whole Foods, has the chance to use all of its many connected end points to those consumers to remove the friction from grocery shopping - and capture a big chunk of what consumers spend to eat as they do.
 This move is the classic - and highly disruptive - blurring of the on and offline worlds: the one-stop shop for buying groceries in store, or buying them online, or asking Alexa to build a shopping list, or deliver freshly prepared foods on Mondays and Thursdays at 530 for dinner with the kids, or Saturday at 3 for the cookout with the neighbors.

-And the blurring of how much consumer's spend to eat - all linked to the one payment method that ties all of those options and end points together - Amazon's - in the store and online.
+And the blurring of how much consumers spend to eat - all linked to the one payment method that ties all of those options and end points together - Amazon's - in the store and online.

 It's possible that Amazon and Whole Foods could accelerate the growth of the grocery category that's said to be a hook for getting millennials into grocery stores - a concept that analysts have dubbed the Grocerant.
-These stores sell groceries but are anchored around the delivery of a variety of food experiences - cooking lessons, expanded selections of prepared foods and separate places where those foods can be eaten in the store with friends - or taken back home.
+These stores sell groceries but are anchored around the delivery of a variety of food experiences - cooking lessons, expanded selections of prepared foods and separate places where those foods can be eaten in the store with friends, or taken back home.

 Taking a chunk out of restaurant sales as they do.